mzareba382/dbt-intro/README.md

 # Exercise
 ## Setting up environment
 1. Go to: https://console.cloud.google.com/vertex-ai/workbench/list/instances?project=dataops-demo-342817
-2. If you don't see a project or you see an error, click on project select button right to the Google Cloud Platform sign, type dataops-demo-342817 and select it.
+2. If you don't see a project or you see an error, click on project select button right to the Google Cloud Platform sign, <br>type __dataops-demo-342817__ and select it.

 ![Screenshot 2022-04-25 at 22 34 56](https://user-images.githubusercontent.com/77925576/165170378-c7ed628d-4f5c-4d30-be2c-0aaca3ae08a1.png)